 Also, you might want to check out SEMrush SEO Writing Assistant, a free browser extension that integrates SEO Content Template recommendations in your Google Docs.
-It is limited to one request for recommendations on the free SEMrush account, and unlimited for all paid accounts.
+It has the same limits as SEO Content Template does (see above).

 PPC Keyword Tool

-PPC Keyword Tool makes the job of a PPC specialist much easier by simplifying the planning and setting up of AdWords campaigns.
-With this tool you can organize keywords into ad groups and campaigns, receive local volume and CPC data, quickly set up negative keywords and export a campaign plan to import directly into AdWords.
+PPC Keyword Tool makes the job of a PPC specialist much easier by simplifying the planning and setting up of Google Ads campaigns.
+With this tool, you can organize keywords into ad groups and campaigns, receive local volume and CPC data, quickly set up negative keywords and export a campaign plan to import directly into Google Ads.